JieyuWu/ToyotaMod/Smart-DSU.md

 * Lexus IS (US): DSU is located above the driver's right knee when seated in the driver's seat.
 * Toyota Corolla: Through the glove box behind the head unit.

-After the SDSU is installed, some may also need to connect the SDSU to a Comma Pedal.
+After the SDSU is installed, some may also need to connect the SDSU to a Comma Pedal for some vehicles that do not provide stop and go with a SDSU only setup.

 If a ZSS also needs to be installed, this [splitter](https://www.amazon.com/gp/product/B07NYWKJS9) also allows ZSS + Pedal to be installed.

+#### Installation Comma Pedal w/ SDSU

+The Pedal needs access to power and the CAN bus.
+While the Pedal can be connected to power and CAN via the ODB-II port, the DSU provides the additional benefit of providing ignition-controlled power so that the pedal does not drain the car's battery when the car is off.